Rural Broadband Internet

 Every household has an independent setup including their own three quarter inch conduit and their own modem box.
 The only thing that is shared is the shallow ditch.
 Other households can add their own conduit to the ditch either when it is first dug or by scraping off the disturbed soil, adding their conduit, and pushing back the soil.
 48V power for the modem box is fed from each individual household down two 12awg cooper wires that are with that household's twin fiber in their own conduit.
 There are no joint costs and no joint maintenance issues.
 It is clean from a legal perspective because it only uses the road easement, and so the plot can be sold with guaranteed high bandwidth internet.

-Each household has their own 1 foot square watertight modem box in the easement near Entwistle Street down in town.
-From there they have their own 3/4" conduit to their house that has a 6" square watertight box every 1000 feet.
-The small boxes every 1000' make it easy to pull fiber and allows for repeaters to be fitted if needed.
+Each household has their own 1 foot square watertight modem box in the easement (near Entwistle Street), down in town.
+From there they have their own 3/4" conduit to their house.

 In rounded up numbers the cost is $400, plus another $600 for every 1000 feet along the road, plus that householder's own labor.
-The rounded up cost to add a repeater is about $200 say every 6000'.
+For cases over 9 miles it may be necessary to use a higher power optical converter.
+It is better to use a higher power transmitter rather than using an active repeater (better performance and less maintenance worries).

 Box with equipment at house end is $40 + $55 + $50 + $60 + $12 + $8 = $225